-Zion National Park is reached by an automobile ride of 70 miles from the railroad through a vividly colored sandstone country.

-The entrance is between two gigantic stone masses of complicated architectural proportions which are appropriately named the Eastern and the Western Temple.
+Zion National Park is reached by an automobile ride of 62 miles from the railroad through a vividly colored sandstone country.
+Motorists driving their own cars can visit the park by a side trip of 35 miles from the Arrowhead Trail over excellent highway.
+The entrance is between two gigantic stone masses of complicated architectural proportions which are appropriately named the East and West Temples.

-The Western Temple is seen from a foreground of river.
+The West Temple is the greatest of the mountains forming the walls of Zion Canyon, and is also one of the great monoliths of the world.
 From a stairway of many colors it springs abruptly 4,000 feet.
-Its body is brilliant red.
-Its upper third is white.
-The Eastern Temple, which rises directly opposite and 2 miles back from the rim is a thousand feet higher.
+Its body is red, and its upper third is white.
+The East Temple, which rises directly opposite, stands as a sky-line sentinel on the east side of the gorge.